 Colors look different depending on the light that hits them.
 A bold navy may look sharp in a cloudy climate, but it will turn almost black under intense sun.
 Lighter shades may feel washed out in overcast conditions, but can brighten up a shadier property.

-Maintenance and Durability Requirements
+Factor in Maintenance and Durability

 Not every color wears the same way.
 Some finishes resist mildew and UV damage, which is helpful in harsher climates.
 Choosing something durable may cost a little more upfront, but it saves you time and money later on.

-Regulations and HOA Guidelines
+Don’t Forget Local Rules and HOA Guidelines

 If you live in a neighborhood with an HOA or own a business in a historic district, check the rules before painting.
 Some communities restrict the use of bold colors, while others have approved palettes you are expected to follow.